aws-ia/terraform-cloudera-cdp/README.md

 terraform apply -var-file="<your file name>.tfvars"
 ```

+Once the deployment completes, you can create CDP Data Hubs and Data Services from the CDP Management Console (https://cdp.cloudera.com/).

 ## Clean up the infrastructure

 If you no longer need the infrastructure that’s provisioned by the Terraform module, run the following command to remove the deployment infrastructure and terminate all resources.